Grade 9 immunizations in B.C.

 What is the meningococcal quadrivalent conjugate vaccine?

-The meningococcal quadrivalent conjugate vaccine protects against infection from 4 types of meningococcal bacteria: types A, C, Y and W. It replaced the meningococcal C (Men-C) vaccine that was previously offered to students in grade 6.
-Children should get the meningococcal quadrivalent conjugate vaccine in grade 9 even if they received the Men-C vaccine when they were younger.
+The meningococcal quadrivalent conjugate vaccine protects against infection from 4 types of meningococcal bacteria: types A, C, Y and W.

 What is meningococcal infection?

 Meningococcal infection is caused by bacteria.
 Meningococcal infection due to types A, C, Y and W is very rare in B.C.
 Although rare, it can cause serious and life-threatening infections.
-These include meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
+These include meningitis, an infection of the lining that covers the brain and septicemia, an infection of the blood.
 For every 100 people who get sick, up to 15 will die, even if treated.
 Permanent complications include brain damage, deafness and loss of limbs.

 Meningococcal infection spreads by coughing, sneezing or close face-to-face contact.
-It may spread through saliva by kissing, or sharing of food, drinks, cigarettes, lipstick, water bottles, mouth guards used for sports and mouthpieces of musical instruments.
+It may spread through saliva by kissing, or sharing food, drinks, cigarettes, lipstick, water bottles, mouth guards used for sports and mouthpieces of musical instruments.

 What is the Tdap vaccine?

-The Tdap vaccine protects against 3 diseases:
+The Tdap vaccine protects against:

 • Tetanus